google/googletest/googlemock/README.md

 specifics in mind, it can help you derive better designs of your system and write better tests.

-Google Mock:
+### Features ###

-- provides a declarative syntax for defining mocks,
+  * Provides a declarative syntax for defining mocks.
-- can easily define partial (hybrid) mocks, which are a cross of real and mock objects,
+  * Can easily define partial (hybrid) mocks, which are a cross of real and mock objects.
-- handles functions of arbitrary types and overloaded functions,
+  * Handles functions of arbitrary types and overloaded functions.
-- comes with a rich set of matchers for validating function arguments,
+  * Comes with a rich set of matchers for validating function arguments.
-- uses an intuitive syntax for controlling the behavior of a mock,
+  * Uses an intuitive syntax for controlling the behavior of a mock.
-- does automatic verification of expectations (no record-and-replay needed),
+  * Does automatic verification of expectations (no record-and-replay needed).
-- allows arbitrary (partial) ordering constraints on function calls to be expressed,
+  * Allows arbitrary (partial) ordering constraints on function calls to be expressed,.
-- lets a user extend it by defining new matchers and actions.
+  * Lets a user extend it by defining new matchers and actions.
-- does not use exceptions, and
+  * Does not use exceptions.
-- is easy to learn and use.
+  * Is easy to learn and use.

 Please see the project page above for more information as well as the mailing list for questions, discussions, and development.
 There is also an IRC channel on OFTC (irc.oftc.net) #gtest available.
 Please join us!

-Please note that code under scripts/generator/ is from the [cppclean project](http://code.google.com/p/cppclean/) and under the Apache License, which is different from Google Mock's license.
+Please note that code under [scripts/generator](scripts/generator/) is from [cppclean](http://code.google.com/p/cppclean/) and released under the Apache License, which is different from Google Mock's license.

 ### Requirements for End Users ###

-Google Mock is implemented on top of [Google Test](
-    http://github.com/google/googletest/), and depends on it.
+Google Mock is implemented on top of [Google Test]( http://github.com/google/googletest/), and depends on it.
 You must use the bundled version of Google Test when using Google Mock.

 You can also easily configure Google Mock to work with another testing framework, although it will still need Google Test.
-Please read
+Please read ["Using_Google_Mock_with_Any_Testing_Framework"](

-["Using_Google_Mock_with_Any_Testing_Framework"](
     docs/ForDummies.md#Using_Google_Mock_with_Any_Testing_Framework)
 for instructions.